 Elsewhere, AI-enabled robotics technology is another trend that is rearing its head.
 On the network, this revolves around automating the management of physical connections, reducing reaction time to security issues and increased productivity for IT professionals.
 IT managers are hence gain precious time savings that they can utilise to proactively manage the data centre and better support their organisations.

 While many companies understand AI's potential, most are still trying to understand how they might leverage it to meet their primary business goals.

 For many of them, it may be more feasible to partner with external ICT service providers to tap into the benefits of AI without the need for extensive investments or lengthy implementation timeline.
 This could be in the form of AI-centric cloud platforms, or by establishing an infrastructure that integrates easily with turn-key solutions.
 With this approach, organisations can hence increase their business value through AI without having to take their eyes off their core competencies.

 AI will undeniably be at the forefront of the next wave of business innovation.
 The wide-ranging benefits in terms of operational cost saving, the creation of new revenue streams, more efficient data-driven processes, and vastly improved customer experience are too appealing to be ignored.
 AI will bring more benefits to organisations due to the potential cost savings and your customers are likely to expect service providers to match up with seamless AI customer experience in the near future.

-For more information on how StarHub can help to enable digital transformation in your organisation, please visit www.starhubinnovates.com.
+For more information on how StarHub can help to enable AI solutions in your organisation, please visit www.starhub.com/ai.